rust-lang/rfcs/text/0000-extern-impl.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-In principle you could use features to achieve similar outcomes to the motivating `DBTrait` example above - you'd define a feature for each DB implementation, and the consumer would only enable the specific implementations they want.
+In principle you could use Cargo features to achieve similar outcomes to the motivating `DBTrait` example above - you'd define a feature for each DB implementation, and the consumer would only enable the specific implementations they want.